 An examination of the current status of research in studies relative to the Pentateuch and Historical Books.
 Special attention will be given to biblical introduction, hermeneutics, and the acquiring of a strategic grasp of the historical setting, literary genres, and structure of each book, as well as areas of particular critical concern.

-OBST 515 (along with OBST 520) is foundational for graduate-level study in the Old Testament under Liberty University School of Divinity.
-This course helps the student understand the Old Testament and related issues so that s/he can effectively minister to the Church and local community.
+OBST 515 (along with OBST 520) is foundational for graduate-level study in the Old Testament under the Liberty University School of Divinity.
+This course helps the student understand the Old Testament and related issues so that he/she can effectively minister to the Church and local community.

 Course Requirements Checklist